Law School Application Process

-- Study for the LSAT at least 250 hours.
+- Study for the LSAT at least 250 hours or 3-6 months.
 Include full-length timed practice tests.

 - Register for LSAT.
 It includes the LSAT writing.
 You may alternatively register for the GRE, but make sure the law schools you are applying to accept this test.
 Take the LSAT -or GRE.

 - Create your Credential Assembly Service (CAS) Account here.